AnanyaaPal/Anomaly-Detection/README.md

    Follow the instructions.

 2. **Training and Evaluation:**
-   - Run the models/ folder to generate the dataset and run the models.
+   - Navigate to the models folder to generate the dataset and run the models.
-   - Run .ipynb evaluate the trained models using the test set and analyze the performance metrics.
+   - Run the task.ipynb jupyter notebook to evaluate the trained models using the test set and analyze the performance metrics.

 4. **Deployment:**
    - Run the example using the streamlit command prompt (from installation) to evaluate metrics and visualise the detected anomalies.